 The hotels around Cancun, marine biologists, and conservation groups work to protect these animals by increasing the chances of eggs making it back into the water as baby sea turtles.
 Consequently, when they find a nest, they dig up the eggs and move them to a protected place to guard them against poachers or animals who would like to eat them.
-At the nursery, they dig a hole the same size and depth as the original nest.
+They dig a hole the same size and depth as the original nest at the nursery.
 Then they post a sign with the species, date, time of nesting, and the number of eggs.

 Depending on the species and sand temperature, it generally takes 45-60 days for the eggs to hatch.
 If the hatchlings have to make their way to the water over a considerable distance in the daylight, they would be easy prey to predators, especially birds, such as frigates.
 The hatchlings are brought inside to a safe place.
-They are later released into the ocean in the night, preferably with a full moon, high tide, and no predatory birds around.
+They are later released into the ocean at night, preferably with a full moon, high tide, and no predatory birds around.

 There are three ways that you may be involved in the hatchling release:

-If you are staying at a hotel that participates in turtle conservation, they may allow guests to watch the release.
-We have a timeshare at the Royal Caribbean Hotel in Cancun, so I know that turtles nest here, and the hotel protects the nest.
+If you are staying at a hotel participating in turtle conservation, they may allow guests to watch the release.
+We have often stayed at the Royal Uno Hotel in Cancun, so I know that turtles nest here, and the hotel protects the nest.
 At this resort, the security guards organize the program, so they are the best to ask about it.
-You can read more about the program here.

 Some other hotels that participate: CasaMagna Marriott Cancun Resort, Royal Islander Hotel Cancun, Royal Sands All-Inclusive Resort Cancun, and Grand Residences in Puerto Morelos.
 Call or email other hotels and ask if they also participate in this program.